geoph9/accent-adaptation-through-tts/README.md

 Repository structure:
 - `data_prep`: Contains the python scripts used to prepare the common voice and l2-arctic datasets.
 - `data_synth`: Contains code for synthesizing accented speech using Microsoft's TTS service (note that you need an API key).
+It also contains the gutenberg prompts that were used to produce the accented data.
 - `train`: Contains code to finetune a `wav2vec 2.0` model using hugginface's transformers.

 Please install all dependencies (`pip install -r requirements.txt`) before trying to use any of our scripts.